joshrlesch/fastlane-plugin-instrumented_tests/README.md

 This basically creates and boots an emulator before running an gradle commands so that you can run instrumented tests against that emulator.
 After the gradle command is executed, the avd gets shut down and deleted.
 This is really helpful on CI services, keeping them clean and always having a fresh avd for testing.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.